-This month it’s happening Saturday, June 16 6:30pm-8:30pm, but this is a regularly scheduled event at the Japanese Culture Center.
+This month it’s happening Saturdays November 3, 10, 17, and December 1, 6:30pm-8:30pm.
+This is a regularly scheduled event at the Japanese Culture Center.
 The two hour workshop focuses on the method developed by one of the founders of Butoh, Tatsumi Hijikata and is taught by Holly Chernobyl, transformer and instigator of dark matter.
 This method of exploration is firmly grounded in the body, utilizes imagery, and prioritizes form over feeling.

 Class is $15.00